dmallense/shortcodes-ultimate/readme.txt

 - Fixed issue in the Insert Shortcode tool with Taxonomy and Tax terms fields
 - Fixed error `Posts: invalid template name` on some installations
+- This update also fixes the plugin options issue present in 5.9.1

 ---